roytang/blog/content/posts/2008/04/shadowmoor-sneak-peek.md

-I board +2 Inquisitor&'s Snare -1 Mercy Killing -1 Gleeful Sabotage.
+I board +2 Inquisitor's Snare -1 Mercy Killing -1 Gleeful Sabotage.

-Game two I choose to play first, even though I&'ve always chosen to draw in the previous rounds.
-I can&'t afford that kind of opening again.
+Game two I choose to play first, even though I've always chosen to draw in the previous rounds.
+I can't afford that kind of opening again.
 Luckily I get an early fatty out and his offense never starts off.
 I win with a flying indestructible Cavalier.

-Game three he&'s on the play and has no one-drop again (lucky!).
-I lay down Oversoul of Dusk on turn five and he&'s terribly annoyed.
-It&'s a standoff between the Oversoul and 3-4 creatures on his side of the board.
+Game three he's on the play and has no one-drop again (lucky!).
+I lay down Oversoul of Dusk on turn five and he's terribly annoyed.
+It's a standoff between the Oversoul and 3-4 creatures on his side of the board.
 I play the Liege and swing with the 7/7 oversoul bringing him to 13.
 He uses Tower Above to take out the Liege.
 I swing with the 5/5 and use Spectral Procession to create blockers.
-We&'re both at 8.
+We're both at 8.

 On his turn he lays down a bunch of creatures including Safehold Elite (which can block the Oversoul!) and is ready to swing and kill me next turn.
-I topdeck the Shield of the Oversoul and show it to him. &#8220;That&'s only 7/7,&#8221; he shrugs.
+I topdeck the Shield of the Oversoul and show it to him. &#8220;That's only 7/7,&#8221; he shrugs.
 I show him the last card in my hand &#8211; Tower Above, and I take the win.

 Four and O!
 If only I had this pool last week&#8230;